 The main horse-show parking lot is full.
 People already crowding in for the Open.
 We wedge the Chevy between a rusted flatbed trailer and a hulking dually pickup.
 Inside, the barn aisles buzz with show prep and horse shopping.
 We sit by the stalls with Tom, who’s running on not much sleep.
 Plus he’s got this cough that’s going around.
 He’s in horse-selling mode, taking calls from clients, relaying an offer on a mare of ours, asking me for prices on our yearlings.
 The reining business has a year-end frenzy of transactions, revolving around this horse show.

-Philip and I kill time by wandering through the shops and visiting American Pharoah’s pony horse, “Smokey,” a former reiner, dun with glossy dapples, black mane, kind eyes.
+My husband and I kill time by wandering through the shops and visiting American Pharoah’s pony horse, “Smokey,” a former reiner, dun with glossy dapples, black mane, kind eyes.
 In his stall by the warm-up, he’s drawn so many admirers/gawkers he’s had to be taken away periodically to some quieter location.
 We pick up a draw sheet with our stallion ad on the back.
 Along with order of go, the sheet shows riders’ and horses’ earnings stats and horses’ bloodlines.
 The Intermediate Open finals run first, all through the afternoon.
 I keep half an eye on the live-stream TV’s, but I’m saving my energy for later.

-In the break before the big finals start, Mandy and Philip and I make a liquor-store run.
+In the break before the big finals start, Mandy and my husband and I make a liquor-store run.
 She’s left her car in the sale barn’s back entrance—non-legally parked, with her MCUTCH license plate.
 (By this point in the show, a sense of delirious abandon sets in.)
 We pull into the line of traffic clogging the barn area.
 Mandy eyes the pedestrian walkway toward the back gate.

 “Think we can fit through there?” she says.
 It’s a fifty-foot-long concrete path across a median.